tcrusson/polaris-forge-ref-app/README.md

-### Polaris Unfurling Reference Application Readme
+### Jira Product Discovery (JPD) Unfurling Reference Application Readme

-When a user adds a URL from your application to a Polaris idea, Polaris will try to unfurl it to retrieve more data, using a provider for your app.
+When a user adds a URL from your application to a JPD idea, JPD will try to unfurl it to retrieve more data, using a provider for your app.
-This data can then be used to prioritize ideas in Polaris.
+This data can then be used to prioritize ideas in JPD.
 This refapp shows you how to create one of these unfurl providers.

-Polaris currently supports 2 authentication mechanisms:
+JPD currently supports 2 authentication mechanisms:
 - API keys: the user pastes a user API key to authenticate with your app's API
 - OAuth2 Authorization Code Grant Flow: the user authenticates with your app's API using this flow (recommended: it's more user friendly)